Retention of Urine (Incomplete Bladder Emptying) From Large Prostate and BPH: Treatment for Men in New York, New Jersey, and Connecticut

 The choice of treatment option is individualized for each patient, his preferences, the severity of obstruction, size of the prostate and cause of urinary retention.

 If the cause of urinary retention is reversible and due to a temporary problem, the underlying problem is treated.
-For example, if the cause of urinary retention is a UTI in the presence of an enlarged prostate, the UTI is treated and medications for enlarged prostate are started.
+For example, if the cause of urinary retention is a UTI in the presence of an enlarged prostate, the UTI is treated and medications for an enlarged prostate are started.
 Most men with mild to moderate obstruction will be able to void on their own.

 If the prostate is very large or very obstructive (a small prostate can be very obstructive and a large prostate may not be very obstructive), and if medications for BPH such as Flomax, Rapaflo and Proscar did not help, procedures such as laser prostate enucleation, Greenlight laser, HoLAP or bipolar TURP can be performed.
 The choice of the procedure depends on the patient’s anatomy and a number of other factors.